Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 The above code uses the endpoint `/api/data` to get the data it needs.
 Effectively that means that if the front-end is running on `http://localhost:3000`, then the api request will got to `http://localhost:3000/api/data`.
 (Providing there is no proxying going on).

 In our case we would like the api request to go to a different host.
-The challenging part is that we do not know which host this is until later.
-In the case of a normal React application, one can use the environment variables available build time.
+The challenging part is that we do not know which host this is until later (at runtime).
+In the case of a "normal" React application, one can use the environment variables available at build time.
 These need to start with `REACT_APP_` after which you can add any variables you would like.

 So building the front-end production version would result in the apiHost populated correctly.
 These can be specified in our `.env` file where react would read them at build time.